What is Reconciliation?

 For example, the internal record of cash receipts and disbursements can be compared to the bank statement to see if the records agree with each other.
-It confirms that the amount leaving the account is spent the way it is required and that the two are balanced at the end of the accounting period.
+The process of reconciliation confirms that the amount leaving the account is spent properly and that the two are balanced at the end of the accounting period.

 The Reconciliation Process

-In most organizations, the reconciliation process is usually automated using accounting software.
-However, since some transactions like stolen cash may not be captured in the system, human involvement is required to identify such unexplained differences.
+In most organizations, the reconciliation process is usually automated, using accounting software.
+However, since some transactions may not be captured in the system, human involvement is required to identify such unexplained differences.
 The basic steps involved when reconciling transactions include the following:

 1. Compare internal cash register to the bank statement

 The first step is to compare transactions in the internal register and the bank account to see if the payment and deposit transactions match in both records.
 Identify any transactions in the bank statement that are not backed up by any evidence.

 2. Identify payments recorded in the internal cash register and not in the bank statement (and vice-versa)

 It is possible to have certain transactions that have been recorded as paid in the internal cash register but that do not appear as paid in the bank statement.
 The transactions should be deducted from the bank statement balance.
 An example of such a transaction is checks issued but that have yet to be cleared by the bank.

 A company may issue a check and record the transaction as a cash deduction in the cash register, but it may take some time before the check is presented to the bank.
 In such an instance, the transaction does not appear in the bank statement until the check has been presented and accepted by the bank.